VANSH935/Expense-Splitter/README.md

 # Expense-Splitter
-This repository contains our group project files, updates, and work progress.
+This repository contains our group project files,updates,and work progress.
 <br>
 Durgesh - Frontend and user interface
 <br>